Reducing your water and energy bills

 In the kitchen

-The kitchen is one of the most energy-intensive rooms in the home.
+The kitchen can use a lot of energy.
 By cutting down energy use, choosing smart appliances and saving water, you can reduce your environmental impact.
 Some ways to do this in the kitchen are:

-- Thaw frozen foods on the bottom shelf of the fridge before cooking, they will take less time to cook.
+- Thaw frozen foods on the bottom shelf of the fridge so they take less time to cook

-- Rinse fruit and veggies in a plastic container in the sink instead of running the tap.
-You can use the water on your garden afterwards.
+- Rinse fruit and veggies in a container instead of running the tap.
+You can use the water on your garden afterwards

-- Fill the sink to wash your dishes instead of leaving the hot tap running.
+- Fill the sink to wash your dishes instead of leaving the water running

-- Leaking taps are costing you money.
-Report leaking taps immediately to your housing provider.
+- Leaking taps cost you money.
+Report them immediately.

-- Fridges operate best away from sunlight and ovens.
+- Fridges work best away from sunlight and ovens.

 - Check the seals on your fridge to prevent cold air from leaking out.